LastTen/WEB_conect_python/README.md

 For TEST YOUR web server

-For work instal this pip
+For instal requirements enter:

-python_dotenv-1.0.1
-python_socketio-5.11.1
+pip install -r requirements.txt

 To work with variables, .env is used, create a file with the name .env in the root of the project